Kyle Cameron: Newcastle United

 Cameron started his career with Newcastle United at the age of nine and debuted for the under-18 team during the 2012–13 season whilst still a schoolboy.
 Cameron signed a scholarship with the club in June 2013.
 Cameron joined Workington of the Northern Premier League Premier Division on 10 December 2015 on a youth loan with his debut only five days later in a 2–1 away win versus Marine in which he scored in the third minute and was named man of the match.
 After playing on four occasions and scoring one goal for Workington, Cameron joined League Two club York City on 11 January 2016 on a one-month youth loan.
 Cameron debuted five days later in York's 1–0 home defeat to Newport County.
 Cameron's loan deal was then extended until the end of the 2015–16 season having impressed in his four starts for York.

 On 31 August 2016, Cameron joined League Two club Newport County on loan until early January 2017.
 Cameron debuted for the Newport on 24 September 2016 in a league match versus Cambridge United.
 Cameron then returned to Newcastle earlier than planned on 30 December 2016 after picking up an injury.

 On 18 January 2018, Cameron joined Scottish Championship club Queen of the South on loan until the end of the 2017–18 season.
 He was released by Newcastle at the end of 2017–18.

 Torquay United and Notts County

 Cameron signed for newly relegated National League South club Torquay United on 16 July 2018.
+He started for Torquay in the 2021 National League play-off final against Hartlepool United, having two goals disallowed in the final which was eventually lost on penalties.

 Cameron signed for Torquay's National League rivals Notts County on 25 June 2021 on a two-year contract.
 Cameron captained Notts County to top of the league for the end of 2022, winning the December Player of the Month award.
+He also captained his side in the 2023 play-off final at Wembley Stadium as Notts won on penalties against Chesterfield to return to the Football League.
+At the end of the 2022–23 season, Cameron was named in the National League Team of the Year.
+On 16 June 2023, Cameron signed a new two-year contract with Notts County.

+On 3 January 2025, having spent the first half of the season on loan with St Johnstone, Cameron was recalled and subsequently joined Barrow on loan for the remainder of the season.

+On 20 May 2025, Notts County said the player would be released in June when his contract expired.

+Bromley

+On 24 June 2025, Cameron agreed to join League Two side Bromley at the expiration of his contract with Notts County.